ewhill/ringnet/README.md

 #### **publicKey** (string)
   - **_Required_**, defaults to `peer.pub`
   - This is the path/location of the peer public key file.
 This is necessary in order to communicate securely with other peers in the decentralized network
+#### **requireConfirmation** (boolean)
+  - *Optional*, defaults to `true`
+  - If set to true, the peer will request that all other peers in the ringnet send confirmation of message receipts back to it.
+  - If set to false, the peer will not request message receipt confirmations and any confirmation messages received will be ignored.
+#### **ringPublicKey** (string)
+  - **_Required_**, defaults to `ring.pub`
+  - This is the path/location of the ring public key file.
+This is necessary in order to establish trust amongst the decentralized peers
 #### **signature** (string)
   - **_Required_**, defaults to `peer.signature`
   - This is the path/location of the peer signature file which is the signature of the peer's public key as signed by a ring private key.
 This is necessady in order to establish trust amongst the decentralized peers.